Hurricane Catarina

-Hurricane Catarina, or Cyclone Catarina (/pt/) was an extraordinarily rare South Atlantic tropical cyclone that became the only hurricane-strength storm on record in the South Atlantic Ocean.
-Catarina made landfall in Southern Brazil at peak intensity, with the equivalent of Category 2 hurricane-force sustained winds, on 28 March 2004.
+Hurricane Catarina, or Cyclone Catarina (/pt/) was the only recorded hurricane-strength South Atlantic tropical cyclone.
+Catarina made landfall in the South Region of Brazil at peak intensity as a Category 2-equivalent tropical cyclone on 28 March 2004.

 The storm developed out of a stationary cold-core upper-level trough on 12 March.
 Almost a week later, on 19 March, a disturbance developed along the trough and traveled towards the west-southwest until 22 March when a ridge stopped the forward motion of the disturbance.
-The disturbance was in an unusually favorable environment with a slightly below-average wind shear and above-average sea surface temperatures.
+The disturbance was in an unusually favorable environment with slightly below-average wind shear and above-average sea surface temperatures.
 The combination of the two led to a slow transition from an extratropical cyclone to a subtropical cyclone by 24 March.
 The storm continued to obtain tropical characteristics and became a tropical storm the next day while the winds steadily increased.
 The storm attained wind speeds of 75 mph—equivalent to a low-end Category 1 hurricane on the Saffir–Simpson scale—on 26 March.
 At that time, it was unofficially named Catarina and was also the first hurricane-strength tropical cyclone ever recorded in the Southern Atlantic Ocean.
 Abnormally favorable conditions persisted, resulting in Catarina intensifying further, and it would peak with 1-minute sustained winds of 100 mph on 28 March.
 The center of the storm made landfall between the cities of Passo de Torres and Balneário Gaivota, Santa Catarina soon after.
 Catarina rapidly weakened upon landfall and dissipated later that day.

 Catarina was the first tropical cyclone to make landfall in Brazil since the beginning of reliable records; hence, the infrastructure and population were not specifically prepared for it, which led to severe damage.
 Although the storm was an unprecedented event, Brazilian officials took the appropriate actions and warned the public about the approaching storm.
 Residents heeded the warnings and prepared for the storm by either evacuating or by riding it out in their homes.
 Catarina ended up destroying 1,500 homes and damaging around 40,000 others.
 Agricultural products were severely damaged: 85% of the banana crops and 40% of the rice crops were lost in the storm.
 Three fatalities were caused by the storm and 185 more were injured.
 Catarina would cause around $350 million (2004 USD) in damages.